-Women’s Circles are small groups of GSB alumnae who gather monthly to talk about their lives.
-As one of the fastest-growing alumni groups with over 1,085 members, circles create meaningful relationships by connecting with and supporting each other — both personally and professionally — so that each woman can thrive, however, she defines it.
+Women’s Circles are small groups of GSB alumni who gather monthly in the interest of connecting, reflecting, supporting, and inspiring one another to live our best lives.
+We are growing a community of 1,400+ thriving GSB alumnae in 170+ Circles of 6-8 women worldwide!
+Each circle creates meaningful relationships by connecting with and supporting each other — both personally and professionally — so that each of us can thrive, however, she defines it.

-Each Women’s Circle is not a networking group but a place to find deep connections across diverse experiences and perspectives.
+Women’s Circles are not networking groups but a place to find deep connections across diverse experiences and perspectives.
 Diversity — across generations, work experiences, family choices, ethnicities, and cultures, amongst other facets — and creating a safe and inclusive environment have been core organizing principles from the beginning.

 Becoming a Circle Member